MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitBeginnerTutorial.md

 In this post are listes the very few basic git commands with a brief description.

-I suggest the reading of the beautiful free e-book written by Scott Chacon and Ben Straub available here: [https://progit.org/].
+I suggest the reading of the beautiful free e-book written by Scott Chacon and Ben Straub available [here](https://progit.org/).
 It's very well written, very clear, with a lot of examples.
 This post contains only the syntax of few commands you can find in the book more in-depth.

 You can also improve your knowledge of command usage looking at the man help: